mkelly44/Professional-Portfolio/README.md

 # Professional-Portfolio
-A compilation of all of my programming, data science, and technical writing projects.
+A compilation of all of my programming, data analysis, and technical writing projects.